AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 file found in the `.clang-format` file at the root directory of the OIIO source code checkout.

-One of the TravisCI test matrix entries runs clang-format and fails if any diffs were generated (that is, if any of your code did not 100% conform to the `.clang-format` formatting configuration).
+One of the CI test matrix entries runs clang-format and fails if any diffs were generated (that is, if any of your code did not 100% conform to the `.clang-format` formatting configuration).
 If it fails, clicking on that test log will show you the diffs generated, so that you can easily correct